Ittan-momen: Recent sightings

-In Kagoshima Prefecture where this legend is told, white cloth-like objects flying in low altitude have been witnessed.
-In Fukuoka Prefecture, also in Kyushu, there have been reports of extremely speedy ittan momen flying alongside shinkansen trains witnessed by shinkansen passengers.
+In Kagoshima Prefecture there are claims that white cloth-like objects have been seen flying in low altitude.
+In Fukuoka Prefecture and in Kyushu there have been claims of extremely speedy ittan momen flying alongside shinkansen trains witnessed by shinkansen passengers.

-Outside Kyushu, there have been witness reports in Higashi-Kōenji Station and Ogikubo, Tokyo.
-In Higashi-Kōenji, a woman walking her dog witnessed a cloth flying in the skies and followed it for a while.
+Outside Kyushu there have been claims in Higashi-Kōenji Station and Ogikubo, Tokyo.
+In Higashi-Kōenji, a woman walking her dog said she saw a cloth flying in the skies.

-In Shizuoka Prefecture, elementary school kids were said to have seen a transparent sheet-like object flutter around, and the entire object was like a rectangle, but it became thin on one end, like a tail.
+In Shizuoka Prefecture, elementary school kids were said to have seen a transparent sheet-like object flutter around.